mikenye/docker-steam/README.md

 It implements Steam running on Linux, inside a Docker Container.

-The eventual plan is to use this container to play games via Steam Remote Play.
+The eventual plan is to use this container to play games (native Linux and Proton) via Steam Remote Play.

 It is far from done, however I have managed to play a couple of native Linux games via the NoVNC web interface.